AntoineOrsoni/pyats-devnet-se-hour/3_config_diff/README.md

 ## 3. Diff between two config files

-In this fourth exercice, we will connect on the CSR1000v sandbox.
+In this fourth exercise, we will connect on the Cat8000V sandbox.
 We will `learn` the configuration of the device, and save it in two files.

 We will manually modify one of them, and use the `Diff` capability of Genie to print the change.

 ### Output example

 ```
- interface Loopback2345:
+ interface GigabitEthernet1:
-- description Added via python Antoine script:
+- description MANAGEMENT INTERFACE - DON'T TOUCH ME:
-+ description Added via python RESTCONF script:
++ description MANAGEMENT INTERFACE - DON'T TOUCH ME BUT I DID:
-+ ip address 2.3.4.5 255.255.255.255:
+- ip address 10.10.20.48 255.255.255.0:
-- ip address 2.3.4.6 255.255.255.255:
++ ip address 10.10.20.50 255.255.255.0:
 ```

 ## Folders